-You might find yourself with dry, flaky lips almost constantly.
-Possibly even cracks with bleeding.
+You might find yourself with dry, flaky lips almost constantly; Probably cracks with bleeding too.

 Once the dry lips begin to get severe, the problems mount.
 Your body is trying to repair the damaged skin while also taking care of the rest of your body, while free radicals go bonkers in your lips.

 FACT #4 - Vitamin deficiencies common to Celiac Disease cause dry, cracked lips.

 FACT #5 - The last thing you want to do is smather on a layer of wax filled with toxic chemicals.
 The wax and chemicals in most over the counter "lip balms" just make the problems worse.